Lost in Aggregation: The Causal Interpretation of the IV Estimand: When Do IVs Correctly Identify the Aggregate Causal Effect?

 \subsection{Illustrations by Simulation}

-We conclude this section by illustrating the mismatch that can occur between the aggregate causal effect \eqref{condnorm:ate} and the IV estimand \eqref{eq:2sls} as the model coefficients diverge from one of the two settings described above: \ref{simu-case1} proportional aggregation and \ref{simi-case2} instrument-tuned intervention.
+We conclude this section by illustrating the mismatch that can occur between the aggregate causal effect \eqref{condnorm:ate} and the IV estimand \eqref{eq:2sls} as the model coefficients diverge from one of the two settings described above: (a) proportional aggregation and (b) instrument-tuned intervention.
 In both cases, we simulate data from SCM~\eqref{scm:generalcase} for $k =2$ components.
 The coefficients $\alpha_1, \alpha_2, \gamma_{a_1}, \gamma_{a_2}, \gamma_y,$ and $\delta_1$, $\delta_2$ are all set to 1 in the below simulations, the coefficient $\beta_2$ is set to $2$, and all error variances are set to $1$.
 We generate samples of three different sizes $n$; $n \in \{10, 100, 1000\}$.
 For additional simplicity, to compute the aggregate causal effect we choose a Gaussian ACID with $c_1 = c_2 = 0$ in \eqref{condnorm:mean}.
 The remaining parameters are chosen particular to each simulation.
+All code is available on Github \citep{https://doi.org/10.5281/zenodo.18414840}.

-\begin{enumerate}[label = (\alph*)] \item To study divergence from proportional aggregation, we fix the mean of the Gaussian ACID by $(d_1,d_2) = (2,-1)$.
+\begin{enumerate} \item To study divergence from proportional aggregation, we fix the mean of the Gaussian ACID by $(d_1,d_2) = (2,-1)$.
 Per sample size $n$, we simulate data from SCM~\eqref{scm:generalcase} for varying values of $\beta_1 \in [-1,4]$.
 The results of the simulation are given in the plot in Figure~\ref{fig:sim_mismatch}A, which follows $\beta_1$ on the $x$-axis.
 The $y$-axis follows estimates of the causal effect of $A$ on $Y$: the IV estimates (computed by 2SLS) are plotted alongside the aggregate causal effect $\ATE(A,Y) = 2\beta_1-2$ and the theoretical IV estimand $\betaIV = \frac{\beta_1}{2}+1$.

 Proportional aggregation is achieved for $\beta_1 = 2$, for which $\ATE(A,Y) = \betaIV = 2$.
 We can see from the plot that as the value of $|\beta_1 - 2|$ grows, so does the difference between the $\ATE(A,Y)$ and the IV estimates.
 This difference can be arbitrarily large depending on the value of $\beta_1$. \item To study the mismatch between the aggregate causal effect under varied Gaussian ACIDs and the IV estimates from observational data given by SCM~\eqref{scm:generalcase}, we fix $\beta_1 = 1$ and vary $d_1 \in [-2,2]$, which in turn also determines the values of $d_2$ according to the constraint in~\eqref{condnorm:mean}.
 For each sample size $n$, we again simulate data from SCM~\eqref{scm:generalcase}.
 The results of the simulation are given in the plot in Figure~\ref{fig:sim_mismatch}B, which follows $d_1$ on the $x$-axis.
 The $y$-axis follows estimates of the causal effect of $A$ on $Y$, including the sample IV estimates, the aggregate causal effect $\ATE(A,Y) = 2-d_1$, and the theoretical IV estimand $\betaIV = 1.5$.